Guides

 That faded photo of grandma in the shoebox?
 AI can bring her back.
 The scratched wedding portrait your mom cries over?
 Fixed in 30 seconds.
 The water-damaged pictures from the flood that "destroyed everything"?
 There's hope.

-Quick Answer: AI photo restoration can fix faded colors, remove scratches, repair tears, and even colorize black & white photos—for free.
+Quick Answer: AI photo restoration can fix faded colors, remove scratches, repair tears, and even colorize black & white photos, all for free.
 Try BestPhoto's free restore tool to see your photo transformed in under a minute, no sign-up required.

 Why Old Photos Deteriorate (And What You're Really Losing)

-Every photo tells a story.
-But time is relentless.
-The average family photo album loses 20-30% of its image quality per decade when stored in typical household conditions.
-That means a photo from 1980 has already lost 60-90% of its original sharpness and color accuracy.
+Photographs degrade fast.
+A family album stored in typical household conditions loses an estimated 20-30% of its image quality per decade.
+By that math, a photo from 1980 has already lost 60-90% of its original sharpness and color accuracy.

 Common Damage Types